 Tall or short wasn’t ever much of a factor for me.
 But he wasn’t just taller than me; he was taller than everybody.

 My immediate impression?
 Dapper, mysterious, stately, indie musician.
-And…nocturnal cool.
-For me, that’s a part Euro, part pre-gentrification Alphabet City vibe.
+And…nocturnal cool with that part Euro, part pre-gentrification Alphabet City vibe.
 My people.

 Over jalapeño infused drinks in an airy bar, I discovered within half hour that he was of the rare breed incapable of lying.
 Some people have a compulsion for full disclosure and for them I could lie down and die.
-Being myself the sort to blurt out everything because I can’t help it, I take nothing more personally than being lied to on any scale.
+Being myself the sort to blurt out everything because I can’t help it (again), I take nothing more personally than being lied to on any scale.
 It stands to reason that I find non-liars to be the gold-standard of humanity.
-This is why I had never gone on a first date without announcing the red flags about myself (“I’m always late, I’m always broke and I hate to work”).
-I was asked on a second date each time and now I understood why: have the flaw but don’t lie about the flaw and you are gold.
+This is why I had never gone on a first date without announcing all the red flags about myself (“I’m always late, I’m always broke and I hate to work”).
+Yet each and every time, I was asked on a second date and now, I understood why: have the flaw but don’t lie about having it, and you are gold.
 And maybe work on the flaw.